bykka/dynamoit/docs/index.md

  * Light / Dark themes support
  * Change region for the active profile
  * Local DynamoDB support
+ * Shows information about local and global indexes
+ * Automatically uses indexes with projection type ALL

 ## Supported filters
 Examples are based on "hello world"